choria-legacy/marionette-collective/website/deploy/standard.md

 > ### Puppet Enterprise
 >
 > Puppet Enterprise includes MCollective, and automates the entire deployment process.
-See [the PE orchestration documentation][pe_orchestration] for more details; see [the PE installation instructions][pe_install] to install PE.
+See [the PE MCollective documentation][pe_orchestration] for more details; see [the PE installation instructions][pe_install] to install PE.
->
-> * Puppet Enterprise 3.0 ships with MCollective 2.2.4.
-> * Puppet Enterprise 2.8 ships with MCollective 1.2.1.

-[pe_orchestration]: /pe/latest/orchestration_overview.html
+[pe_orchestration]: /pe/latest/mco_overview.html
 [pe_install]: /pe/latest/install_basic.html

 ### What is an MCollective Deployment?